toore/esphome-components/README.md

 This repository contains ESPHome components (https://esphome.io/components/external_components) that can be used with Home Assistant and ESPHome Add-on (https://www.home-assistant.io/addons/).

-### ivt490_rego411
+### ivt_uart

 A component to extend the functionality of an IVT 490 air-to-air heat pump with Rego 411 controller.
+It probably works with no or little modifications with other models and/or controller versions.

 Prototype hardware requirements:
 - ESP32-C3-Zero (https://www.waveshare.com/wiki/ESP32-C3-Zero)